nxproject/node/docs/README_ROUTES.md

-# NX.Node - The basics
+# NX.Node - Routes

 The route is the first *NX.Node* item that you need to understand.
 The following is a basic route definition in *NX.Node* :

 ```javascript